- Police Department

 These Commissions meet three times per year to oversee the accreditation program and to officially accredit agencies that have passed the rigorous review process.
 In February of 2021, the Longwood Police Department received our official accreditation designation.

 City of Longwood Internet Purchase Exchange Location

 The Longwood Police Department is now offering an internet purchase exchange location in the parking lot of the station at 235 West Church Avenue.
 Questions about this service?
-Contact Lt.
-Bruce at (407) 260-3408 or email him.
+Contact Corp.
+Kim Feld at (407) 260-3449 or by email.